Youth Tour / CYCLE

 For over 50 years, Ozark Electric Cooperative has participated in an essay contest allowing four area high school students the opportunity to earn a trip to Washington D.C. or Jefferson City in the summer months.
 The essay topic is determined by the co-op and must be 400-500 words in length.
 Finalists will present to judges in the Spring.
 The two junior applicants with the top scores will earn an all-expenses paid trip to Washington D.C. in June.
 The two sophomore applicants with the highest scores will earn an all-expenses paid trip to Jefferson City in July.

 The CYCLE (Cooperative Youth Conference & Leadership Experience) is a fast-paced four-day conference held in July in Jefferson City!
-At this conference you will learn 1) leadership skills, 2) Missouri Government, and 3) the Cooperative form of business in a FUN, FAST, & FRIENDLY atmosphere with 100+ delegates from across Missouri!
-Open to high school sophomores* attending a school or being homeschooled within Ozark Electric's nine-county service area. *Juniors may also be eligible should we not receive enough qualified sophomore applicants.
+At this conference you will learn 1) leadership skills, 2) Missouri Government, and 3) the Cooperative form of business in a FUN, FAST-PACED, & FRIENDLY atmosphere with 100+ delegates from across Missouri!
+Open to high school sophomores attending a school or being homeschooled within Ozark Electric's service area.

 Questions?
 Contact Jennafer Mayfield, Youth Tour Coordinator, at jmayfield@ozarkelectric.com or (417) 724-5504.